 The Schema tab displays all of the available data that you can use in your queries, organized by category.
 Each category contains a set of tables that represents the available data.

 You can select a table to expand it and reveal its available columns, along with a description of the type of data it contains (e.g.,

 Foreign key, etc.).
 Hover the cursor over any column to reveal a description of it.
 As the schema is extensive, you can also use the search field at the top of the schema to find specific tables and columns.

 The Stripe Sigma schema follows our API conventions as closely as possible.
 Many of the tables correspond to specific API objects, with each column representing a specific attribute that can be reported on.
 For instance, the

 charges table represents information about Charge objects, which are displayed in the Payments section of the Dashboard.

 When writing queries, our API reference can provide additional context and possible values.

-Columns of type Primary key or Foreign key can be joined to similar columns in other tables:
+You can join columns of type Primary key or Foreign key to similar columns in other tables:

 - Primary key represents the unique identifier (ID) for each record in a table